npinto97/npinto97/README.md

 # 👋 Hi, I'm Nicolas Pinto

-🎓 I'm a Master's student in Artificial Intelligence with a background in Computer Science.
+🎓 I'm a graduate in Artificial Intelligence with a background in Computer Science.
 🔍 I’m passionate about exploring how AI can be used to solve real-world problems, with a focus on NLP, LLM and Agentic AI.
 🤖 I’m especially interested in applied research, AI accessibility, and ethical/transparent AI systems.